 The Academic Disqualification Appeals Committee will review all the Petition Materials and base a decision to grant a hearing by the quality of the following items:

-- Academic Probation Contract Fulfillment (completed by Spring 2019 semester), which consists of 1-on-1 meetings with your Success Coach AND submission of progress reports, activity reflections, and academic success plans
+- Academic Probation Contract Fulfillment (completed by the end of the semester), which consists of 1-on-1 meetings with your Success Coach AND submission of progress reports, activity reflections, and academic success plans

 - Quality of Petition Application Responses